 - Information Services a separate allocation model has been produced.
 In the first instance costs, where possible, are directly attributed to water, wastewater, wholesale and retail with an appropriate driver eg. number of users.
 The costs within each of the initial allocations eg. water are then allocated into the individual business units on FTE basis.
 Any costs considered as corporate, or company-wide, are collated and classified as 'corporate overhead'. - Facilities costs are analysed by location and the cost of each location is allocated to departments on a FTE headcount basis; - Estates rental costs are directly allocated to the responsible area of the wholesale business.
-The remaining departmental costs are allocated in proportion to rent, unless a specific allocation is identified; - Finance (Management Accounts) costs are allocated in accordance with time spent on supporting retail departments the remainder is allocated to corporate overhead;

-- Directorate costs are summarised by director, including an apportionment of personal assistants' costs.
-Each director's cost is allocated according to their areas of responsibility and the FTE headcount in each area; - Strategic Asset Planning regulation personnel costs are allocated directly across the nine business units the remainder of costs are allocated to the wholesale business only; - Statutory Recreation costs are allocated directly to water resources; - Corporate overhead includes those items identified above plus the remainder of the Finance department, Human Resources, Security & Emergency, Health & Safety, Procurement Conservation, Corporate Affairs, Communications and Legal and Secretariat.
+The remaining departmental costs are allocated in proportion to rent, unless a specific allocation is identified; - Finance water and waste water business partner costs are summarised and allocated to water and waste water.
+Pricing & Income team are allocated to wholesale business the remainder is allocated to corporate overhead; - Directorate water, waste water and customer services director costs are summarised, each director's cost is allocated according to their areas of responsibility.
+Asset and Commercial director costs are allocated wholly wholesale, the remaining costs are included in corporate overhead; - Strategic Asset Planning regulation personnel costs are allocated directly across the nine business units the remainder of costs are allocated to the wholesale business only; - Statutory Recreation costs are allocated by Wholesale FTE; - Corporate Communications costs allocated by project/initiative then remainder to corporate overhead - Corporate overhead includes those items identified above plus the remainder of the Finance department, Human Resources, Security & Emergency, Health & Safety, Procurement, Conservation, Corporate Communications and Legal and Secretariat.
 The total cost is then allocated by FTE.